 - Special consideration on participation in international trade fairs.

 - They can avail of the bar code Registration Scheme.

 - Counter Guarantee from GOI.

-- The Ministry of Micro, Small and Medium Enterprises gives following benefits to enterprise that have MSME Registration while making application for Government Tenders:
+- The Ministry of Micro, Small and Medium Enterprises gives following benefits to an enterprise that have MSME Registration while making an application for Government Tenders: